GovTechSG/apex-cloud-troubleshooting/docs/logs/debugging-API-issues.md

 1. In the Correlation ID filter, paste the value of the Correlation ID that you copied in the previous step, which corresponds to the problematic API request.
     ![paste correlation ID](/images/dashboard-correlationid-filter.png)

-1. View the Traffic Trace panel and check the details in the message column to trace the root cause of the error or issue.
+1. Scroll down to the Traffic Trace panel and check the details in the message column to trace the root cause of the error or issue.
     ![traffic-trace-message](/images/dashboard-trace-error.png)

 <!-- >